Indian Standard Time: Time signals

 IST is taken as the standard time as it passes through almost the centre of India.
 To communicate the exact time to the people, the exact time is broadcast over the national All India Radio and Doordarshan television network.
 Telephone companies have dedicated phone numbers connected to mirror time servers that also relay the precise time.
 Another increasingly popular means of obtaining the time is through Global Positioning System (GPS) receivers.

 As part of the Times Dissemination Project, which is overseen by the Ministry of Consumer Affairs, Food, and Public Distribution, NavIC will take the position of GPS as the reference time provider at the National Physical Laboratory from 2025.
-With an atomic clock in each of the four other centers—Ahmedabad, Bengaluru, Bhubaneswar, and Guwahati—the reference time from NavIC will be transmitted via an optical fiber link from the Faridabad center.
+With an atomic clock in each of the four other centres—Ahmedabad, Bengaluru, Bhubaneswar, and Guwahati—the reference time from NavIC will be transmitted via an optical fibre link from the Faridabad centre.
 Indian Standard Time must be used as the exclusive time reference for official, commercial, administrative, and legal documents, according to draft regulations published by the Department of Consumer Affairs.
 Exceptions will be permitted for astronomy, navigation, and scientific research.